-Attendance Policy: At the University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Attendance/Participation: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I expect all students to attend all classes and to be punctual.
-Anyone missing class for whatever reason is responsible for any class notes, assignments or announcements missed in that class.
-However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+As the instructor of this section, my philosophy is that your attendance is vital toward the successful completion of the course requirements.
+Roll will be taken each class meeting.
+If you miss class due to official representation of the University in an authorized activity, you must supply the necessary documentation to me before that event.
+If you or a family member becomes seriously ill and you miss class, it is your responsibility to notify and provide documentation to me as soon as you return to class.
+You are responsible for work missed during your absence.
+An absence on a due date does not justify a late assignment.
+While UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.